DevKingel/Blog/project_description.md

 -   **US-001: User Registration**

     -   **Title:** User can register for an account.
-    -   **Description:** As a new user, I want to create an account so that I can comment on articles.
+    -   **Description:** As a new user, I want to create an account so that I can comment on posts.
     -   **Acceptance Criteria:**
         -   User can register with a username, email, and password.
         -   User is assigned the default 'USER' role.
         -   User is automatically logged in upon successful registration.

--   **US-002: Article Creation**
+-   **US-002: post Creation**

-    -   **Title:** Writer can create and publish an article.
+    -   **Title:** Writer can create and publish an post.
-    -   **Description:** As a logged-in user with the 'WRITER' role, I want to create, save as a draft, and publish an article.
+    -   **Description:** As a logged-in user with the 'WRITER' role, I want to create, save as a draft, and publish an post.
     -   **Acceptance Criteria:**
-        -   A user with the 'WRITER' role can create a new article with a title, content (supporting Markdown), and a featured image.
+        -   A user with the 'WRITER' role can create a new post with a title, content (supporting Markdown), and a featured image.
-        -   A user must select one category for the article.
+        -   A user must select one category for the post.
-        -   A user can add multiple, specific tags to the article.
+        -   A user can add multiple, specific tags to the post.
-        -   A user can save an article as a draft or publish it.
+        -   A user can save an post as a draft or publish it.
-        -   Published articles are publicly accessible via a unique URL (slug).
+        -   Published posts are publicly accessible via a unique URL (slug).
-        -   Users without the 'WRITER' role cannot access the article creation/editing pages.
+        -   Users without the 'WRITER' role cannot access the post creation/editing pages.

--   **US-003: Article Reading**
+-   **US-003: post Reading**

-    -   **Title:** Any user can read a published article.
+    -   **Title:** Any user can read a published post.
-    -   **Description:** As a visitor, I want to be able to read published articles without needing an account.
+    -   **Description:** As a visitor, I want to be able to read published posts without needing an account.
     -   **Acceptance Criteria:**
-        -   The article page loads quickly (SSR).
+        -   The post page loads quickly (SSR).
         -   The content is well-formatted and easy to read.

 -   **US-004: Commenting**

-    -   **Title:** Logged-in user can comment on an article.
+    -   **Title:** Logged-in user can comment on an post.
-    -   **Description:** As a logged-in user, I want to add comments to articles to engage in discussions.
+    -   **Description:** As a logged-in user, I want to add comments to posts to engage in discussions.
     -   **Acceptance Criteria:**
-        -   Any logged-in user (regardless of role) can submit a comment on an article.
+        -   Any logged-in user (regardless of role) can submit a comment on an post.
-        -   Comments are displayed below the article content.
+        -   Comments are displayed below the post content.

 -   **US-005: Content Discovery**

-    -   **Title:** Filter articles by category or tag.
+    -   **Title:** Filter posts by category or tag.
-    -   **Description:** As a user, I want to see all articles belonging to a specific category or tag so I can discover content relevant to my interests.
+    -   **Description:** As a user, I want to see all posts belonging to a specific category or tag so I can discover content relevant to my interests.
     -   **Acceptance Criteria:**
-        -   Clicking on a category name shows all articles in that category.
+        -   Clicking on a category name shows all posts in that category.
-        -   Clicking on a tag shows all articles with that tag.
+        -   Clicking on a tag shows all posts with that tag.

 -   **US-006: Admin Management**

     -   **Title:** Admin can manage content, users, and view site metrics.
-    -   **Description:** As an Admin, I want to access a protected dashboard to manage all articles, assign roles to users, and view analytics so I can moderate the platform.
+    -   **Description:** As an Admin, I want to access a protected dashboard to manage all posts, assign roles to users, and view analytics so I can moderate the platform.
     -   **Acceptance Criteria:**
         -   Only users with the 'ADMIN' role can access the `/admin` route.
         -   The admin panel displays key metrics.
-        -   The admin can perform CRUD operations on any article.
+        -   The admin can perform CRUD operations on any post.
         -   The admin can assign/revoke roles for any user.

 -   **US-007: User Profile Management**